About HIV and Tuberculosis

 WHAT WE DO

-CRS has supported HIV projects for more than 25 years, almost since the beginning of the pandemic.
-Our programs address all areas of programming, including home-based care, antiretroviral therapy, treatment support, stigma reduction, prevention, and holistic services for vulnerable children.
+CRS has supported international HIV programs for more than 25 years, almost since the beginning of the pandemic.
+Our HIV programs address all areas of programming, including home-based care, antiretroviral therapy, treatment support, stigma reduction, prevention, and holistic services for vulnerable children.
 Globally, 37 projects in 22 countries include a focus on HIV, supporting more than 7 million people living with or affected by HIV.

 Tuberculosis (TB) is a preventable and curable disease that kills 1.5 million people each year.
 It is highly contagious, and early detection and treatment is critical to prevent spread of the disease.
 CRS programs focus on training community volunteers to screen for and treat TB, particularly where people often don’t have access to health services such as in remote, rural areas or in prisons.
 Outreach teams target vulnerable groups such as prisoners, miners, and migrants.

 Because people living with HIV have weakened immune systems, they are highly susceptible to TB.
 Treating HIV and TB simultaneously is possible, but a principal challenge in fighting co-infection lies in the integration of services that have traditionally treated one illness or the other.
 Linking prevention, diagnosis and treatment programs brings benefits for patients, health care providers and health systems.
-CRS has been at the forefront of care for clients living with TB and HIV as well as for those co-infected with both.
+CRS has been at the forefront of international TB and HIV programming.

 HOW WE DO IT